Home โ€บ Destinations โ€บ US & Canada โ€บ United States โ€บ Colorado

 Casey Brewing and Blending is a family-operated brewery in scenic Glenwood Springs that specializes in barrel-aged sour beers using local, seasonal, and wholesome ingredients.
 You won’t go wrong with a beer from their Fruit Stand series.

-In the western slope town of Grand Junction, Monumental Beer Works is a local favorite.
+In the western slope town of Grand Junction, Base Camp Beer Works is a local favorite.
 This visually pleasing brewery has mosaics, murals, tiles and repurposed materials in their taproom.
 Try their Bestslope Coffee Blonde.

 And finally, in the southwest corner of the state, head to funky Ska Brewing in Durango.
-Ska Brewing has been producing their flavor-pack flagship brews and seasonal rotators since 1995.
+Ska Brewing has been producing its flavor-packed flagship brews and seasonal rotators since 1995.
 Try their Modus Mandarina Citrus IPA, Modus Hoperandi IPA or seasonal Mexican Logger.

 The gondola above Telluride connects the town with Mountain Village.
 Photo by Jesse Paul, Unsplash